CS-1030-Hadzik/data-structures-in-python-josefer96/README.md

 >
 `problem 1. print your first and last name`

 `problem 2.
-In the array.py create an array named 'cars' with the following elements in this order  ---- Ford,Chrysler,Dodge,Ram,Jeep,Chevy,GMC` (use single quotes for each element)EX: 'Ford' not "Ford" spelling matters
+In the array.py create an array named 'cars' with the following elements in this order  ---- C` (use single quotes for each element)EX: 'Ford' not "Ford" spelling matters

 `problem 3. print the array to the console`